awesome-spectral-indices/SpectralIndices.jl/README.md

 ## Features

 - Compute a wide range of spectral indices.
-- Support for various data types, including arrays, DataFrames, YAXArrays objects, and more.
-(Coming soon)
+- Support for various data types, including but not limited to
+  - [x] Arrays
+  - [x] DataFrames
+  - [x] YAXArrays
 - Flexible parameter input options.
 - Compatibility with multiple remote sensing platforms and sensors.